-How do solar heating systems work?
+How do solar thermal panels work?

 The basic principals behind modern solar thermal systems